Please Operate Backup Generators during the CAISO Declared Emergencies.

 To reduce the risks of outages across the grid in California, a new program has been instituted that pays registered commercial customers when they reduce their energy usage during certain grid emergencies.
-The Emergency Load Reduction Program (ELRP) pays $1/kWh for load reduction during an event.
+The Emergency Load Reduction Program (ELRP) pays $2/kWh for load reduction during an event.
 Events can be called on any day between the hours of 4 p.m. and 9 p.m. during the summer months of June through September.
-Participants will not be asked to reduce their load for more than a cumulative total of 60 hours in 2021.
+Participants will not be asked to reduce their load for more than a cumulative total of 60 hours in one year.

 There is no penalty for failing to reduce your load during an ELRP event, so this program offers only the upside of being paid to reduce your usage!
 Backup generation can even be used as a way to further reduce your building’s load during these ELRP windows.

 How to Enroll

 Visit the enrollment page to learn more about the requirements and get started.